Skip to main content

 What is demand?

 Demand is the amount of power needed to supply every electrical device running in your business at a specific point in time.
 It is the maximum rate at which your business has consumed electricity.
+It is measured in 15-minute intervals to determine the interval with the highest amount of electricity use or demand.

-Why did GVP decide to add this demand charge?
+Why does GVP have a demand charge?

 Unbundled charges for demand more fairly distribute the costs of providing service to those members who use large amounts of electricity at one time.